slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 ### Attacks prevented

 Using a deployment policy mitigates attack [(D) "use compromised dependency"](https://slsa.dev/spec/v1.0/threats).
 It also mitigates a threat not currently mentioned in the diagram which we could call (I) "deploy unauthorized package", e.g., a debug package to a prod environment, or a malicious (integrity protected) package to a prod environment.
-In addition, a deployment policy provides an inventory of all deployment environment used ithin an organization.
+In addition, a deployment policy provides an inventory of all deployment environment used by an organization.

 ### What you will need